 We follow the psak of the Bi'ur Halacha.
-Therefore, one may put any dry, fully cooked food on top of another pot of food that is on the fire, even cold from the refrigerator.
-If it's a wet food (דבר לח), and it's still warm (according to the Rama or hot according to the Mechaber), he may also put it onto another pot that's on the fire.
+Therefore one may put any dry, fully cooked food on top of another pot of food that is on the fire, even cold from the refrigerator.

-Placing Previously Cooked Food onto an Inverted Pot over a Blech
+Placing previously cooked food onto an Inverted Pot over a Blech